thiagowfx/thiagowfx.github.io/content/posts/2024-12-28-site-performance-with-lighthouse.md

 > - Serve static assets with an efficient cache policy 2 resources found
 > - Properly size images Potential savings of 23 KiB

-My score was 100 / 83 / 96 / 100, respectively, which is quite good.
-It's not
-unexpected either, because I am running a static website.
 I addressed most of the suggestions.